Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Introduction

 Note that fBm is the only sssi Gaussian process.
-Thus, when the scenery has finite variance and $\aa=2$, local time fractional \sas\ motions and indicator fractional \sas\ motions reduce to fBm with $H>1/2$ and $H<1/2$, respectively.
+Thus, when the scenery has finite variance and $\alpha=2$, local time fractional {S$\al$S} motions and indicator fractional {S$\al$S} motions reduce to fBm with $H>1/2$ and $H<1/2$, respectively.

-As will be seen in Section \ref{sec:models}, the mechanism behind the connection between local time and indicator fractional stable motions is the same as the mechanism which connects Brownian motion in random scenery (BMRS) with IBM.
+As will be seen in Section~\ref{secmodels}, the mechanism behind the connection between local time and indicator fractional stable motions is the same as the mechanism which connects Brownian motion in random scenery (BMRS) with IBM.
 In effect, the mechanism shows that the indicator kernels of the latter processes can be thought of as ``alternating'' versions of the local time kernels of the former.

-Together, local time fractional \sas\ motions and indicator fractional stable motions form a class of fractional stable motions ($H$-sssi \sas\ processes) which may be thought of as one of several generalizations of fractional Brownian motion.
-Their increment processes are stationary and have the ergodic-theoretic property of being null conservative, a concept introduced in \cite{samorodnitsky2005null}.
+Together, local time fractional {S$\al$S} motions and indicator fractional stable motions form a class of fractional stable motions ($H$-sssi {S$\al$S} processes) which may be thought of as one of several generalizations of fractional Brownian motion.
+Their increment processes are stationary and have the ergodic-theoretic property of being null conservative, a concept introduced in \cite {samorodnitsky2005null}.
 This property distinguishes them from fractional stable motions which have dissipative or positive conservative increment processes.
-The most well-known examples of fractional stable motions with dissipative or positive conservative increment processes are the linear fractional stable motions and the real harmonizable stable motions, respectively, as can be seen in the figure below.
+The most well-known examples of fractional stable motions with dissipative or positive conservative increment processes are the linear fractional stable motions and the real harmonizable stable motions, respectively, as can be seen in Figure~\ref{figur1}.

 We also consider single-scenery random reward schema introduced in \cite{dombry14functional}.
 Here we again take sums of identically distributed RWRTs or DWRTs.
-However the copies have a dependence structure since they use the same ``single scenery''.
+However, the copies have a dependence structure since they use the same ``single scenery.''
 This dependence will be made more explicit below.
-The scaling limits of single-scenery random reward schema of RWRS and DWRS no longer have stationary increments, however, they are easily seen to be $H$-ss \sas\ processes with $H>1/\aa$.
-Similarly, the scaling limits of single-scenery random reward schema of RWRT and DWRT are $H$-ss \sas\ processes with $H<1/\aa$.
+The scaling limits of single-scenery random reward schema of RWRS and DWRS no longer have stationary increments; however, they are easily seen to be $H$-ss {S$\al$S} processes with $H>1/\alpha$.
+Similarly, the scaling limits of single-scenery random reward schema of RWRT and DWRT are $H$-ss {S$\al$S} processes with $H<1/\alpha$.